DevOps-Abz/ecs-fargate-terraform/README.md

 ## Challenges & Solutions

 **Challenge:**
-Created the GitHub OIDC provider and IAM role in AWS, but forgot to configure the role's trust policy to allow sts:AssumeRoleWithWebIdentity with the correct GitHub repository conditions.
+When deploying via GitHub Actions, the pipeline got stuck at the AWS credentials configuration stage due to an IAM OIDC trust policy error (sts:AssumeRoleWithWebIdentity).

 **Solution:**
-Implemented the custom trust policy from GitHub Actions documentation to the IAM role, specifying the OIDC provider as the federated principal and including conditions for the correct audience (sts.amazonaws.com) and subject claim (repository path).
+To fix this issue, I referred to the GitHub Actions official Docs.
+I had to specify the IAM Role OIDC provider as the federated principle to include conditions for the correct audience.
+This issue usually occurs when the trust policy conditions (audience or sub repository claim) are missing or misconfigured.

 ---